-Students may begin their ethics application at any time but normally may not begin recruitment and data collection until their confirmation of candidature and ethics application have both been approved.
+Students may begin their ethics application at any time but normally may not collect data until their confirmation of candidature and ethics application have both been approved.
 Students are recommended to develop both their ethics application and confirmation of candidature at the same time.
-It is incumbent on the student and supervisors to ensure that any requirements for ethical approval are met prior to the commencement of recruitment and data collection, if applicable.
+It is incumbent on the student and supervisors to ensure that any requirements for ethical approval are met prior to the commencement of the data gathering, if applicable.
 A copy of the ethics approval letter should be appended to the confirmation of candidature application if data gathering has already commenced.
 For more information on ethical requirements see page 86.